danalite/autool/README.md

 yarn run electron:build
 ```

-## Develop an AuTool Script
+## Usage: AuTool Scripts
-- AuTool scripts are written in YAML format.
-You can configure the script start-time, hotkey, or executor types under `configs` key, and specify the actions under `actions` key.
+- AuTool scripts (i.e.，plugins) are written in YAML format.
+You can specify the desired actions under `actions` key, and configure the script start-time, hotkey, or executor types under `configs` key, and

 - AuTool provides a set of built-in APIs in form of `${TYPE}.${ACTION}(...${ARGS})`.
 For example, `os.shell` is a built-in API that can execute shell commands.